Learn More About LEDs

 Energy Savings

 LED lighting is the most environmentally friendly option.
-Think about it: the average 40-Watt incandescent light bulb burns for approximately 10 hours every day, thereby emitting 196 pounds of carbon dioxide every year (one kilowatt-hour leads to 1.34 pounds of emissions).
-At 6 Watts, the LED equivalent only generates about 30 pounds of carbon dioxide annually.
-In other words, by using LED lighting, businesses can decrease their carbon footprints by a remarkable 85%.
+The average 40-watt incandescent light bulb burns for approximately 10 hours every day, which emits 196 pounds of carbon dioxide annually.
+At 6 watts, the LED equivalent only generates about 30 pounds of carbon dioxide a year.
+Businesses can cut down on their energy bill by up to 85% and help the planet by decreasing their carbon footprint by 85%!

 Color Light Emission

-Unlike traditional lighting mechanisms, LEDs don’t require color filters to emit any particular hue.
+Unlike traditional lighting mechanisms, LEDs don’t require color filters to emit a particular hue.
 This adds to its efficiency levels and results in initial installation savings.
-The ability of LEDs to cycle through the entire spectrum of colors offers tremendous variety.
+The ability of LEDs to cycle through the entire spectrum of colors offers tremendous flexibility.

 Effective & Efficient

-Incandescent bulbs emit less light per Watt compared to LEDs.
+Incandescent bulbs emit less light per watt compared to LEDs.
 Instead of the constricting bulb and tube sizing of incandescent lighting, LED lights are not impacted by size or shape.
-This lends to significantly lower bills, especially for businesses that require full lighting solutions.
+This lends to significantly lower bills, especially for businesses that require full lighting solutions like retail stores, sporting arenas, or even factories.

 Instant Activation

 The activation period for LEDs is almost immediate.
-A standard red indicator reaches full illumination in less than a microsecond.
-LEDs are ideal for interaction devices as faster response times mean enhanced cooperation.
+A standard LED light reaches full illumination in less than a microsecond.
+LEDs are ideal for interaction devices such as red status lights, because their faster response times mean enhanced cooperation.

 Power Switching